ImperialCollegeLondon/safedata_validator/README.md

     heterotypic synonym, proparte synonym, misapplied

-Misapplications and synonyms always have a suggested accepted usage, doubtful taxa never do (at least when I checked a local backbone DB!).
+Misapplications and synonyms always have a suggested accepted usage, doubtful taxa never do.
+However, doubtful taxa typically still have a taxonomic hierarchy and can be encountered pretty much anywhere on the rank walk to the root.

 We want three things from validation:

 * The status of the name provided by the user.
 * The accepted usage (which might be the same).
 * The backbone taxonomic hierarchy for the taxa, so we can index at higher taxonomic levels.
 However, this is complicated as there is no guarantee that taxa will always hook into the backbone at the next